monkeyman79/beebutil/README.md

 <img src="doc/screen1.png" alt="main menu" width="640"/>

 * ``S`` - Select source drive number.
-Displayed info is: number of tracks, number of files in catalog and disk title or error encountered number during catalog sectors read.
+Displayed info is: number of tracks, number of files in catalog and disk title or error nnumber is an error was encountered during catalog sectors read.
 * ``D`` - Select destination drive number.
 * ``T`` - Track mode - read a track at a time and if that fails, try to read each sector on track separately.
 There is no reason to turn it off.